itsdonnix/itsdonnix.github.io/content/posts/First Time Learning Programming.md

 The first thing the lecturer explained was algorithms, he said, this was the most important thing in computer programming.

-The algorithm itself **_"is a step by step structured to solve a problem"_** he said.
+The algorithm itself **_" is a step by step structured to solve a problem"_** he said.

 Then he explained the diagrams in algorithms and gave us small exercises for solving a problem topic and steps for solving them.

 ### First Program

-We were simply display a text to screen, simply display _"Hello World"_ but I was happy about that, it looks reallt cool 🤩!
+We simply displayed a text to screen, simply display _"Hello World"_ but I was happy about that, it looks cool 🤩!

 ```pascal
 program Hello;